-If you’d like to talk to a dentist about removing your silver amalgam fillings, click here to schedule a free dental consultation, including X-rays.
+If you’d like to talk to a dentist about removing your silver amalgam fillings, please click here to schedule a free dental consultation.

-Are you embarrassed about the look of your teeth…with all of the silver that shows when you laugh, smile, or just open your mouth?
-Replacing silver amalgam fillings with natural-looking white, composite fillings is an excellent cosmetic dentistry option, one that’s a part of many smile makeovers!
+Embarrassed about the look of your teeth…with all of the silver that shows when you laugh, smile, or just open your mouth?
+Replacing silver amalgam fillings with natural-looking white, composite fillings is an excellent cosmetic dentistry option, one that is a part of many smile makeovers!

 For more than 150 years, silver amalgam was a common filling material!
 Made of silver, tin, copper, and mercury (which served to bind the metals together), amalgam proved to be a durable and strong material for fixing cavities.
 But amalgam fillings were never an attractive option, and some people have suffered ill effects from having these metals placed into their mouths.